Guitar combo flashover

 After grinding away carbon and coating the PCB.

 I first cleaned the inside of the chassis and the parts of the PCB I could reach.
 Then I unsoldered the 8 Ω output jack and cleaned the PCB under it.
 The PCB was badly charred.
-The anode track had partly been burned away.
+The anode track had partly evaporated.
 I wondered why the designer of this PCB had taken the risk of letting HV tracks run so close to ground tracks.
 Under the 8 Ω output jack the distance of the anode track to one of the solder pads for the output jack could not have been much more than 1 mm.
-I grinded away the charred epoxy and coated the exposed PCB and tracks with a protective isolating plastic spray.
-After this, the PCB looked healthier.
+In hindsight, this was a fortunate design flaw despite the extra work it caused me.
+Probably, the unintended spark gap has protected the output transformer from damage.

-While I was at it, I decided to put a shielding mesh around both the anode leads of the output transformer to reduce spurious feedback from the HV signal on these wires.
-The screen was connected to the ground track.
-I slid an insulating sleeve over the screen to prevent short-circuits.
+While I was at it, I decided to put a grounded shielding mesh around both the anode leads of the output transformer to reduce spurious feedback from the HV signal on these wires.
+I slid an insulating sleeve over the mesh to prevent short-circuits.
+Finally, I soldered all the wires back in place and screwed the nuts and knobs back.

 The final result after repair.

-Copyright © 2014 by Onno's E-page published 2014-04-06
+Copyright © 2014 by Onno's E-page published 2014-04-06, last updated 2024-08-07